Varsity & Junior Varsity Differences

 High school and college sports in the United States are typically played at the varsity and junior varsity levels, so any student athlete wishing to compete will join one of the two.
 While both types of teams require excellent athletic ability and offer fantastic opportunities for self-improvement, there are important differences between the two.
+High school sports use varsity and junior varsity sports teams most often, due to age differences and team needs.
+A coach can also determine who and what is considered a varsity team and varsity sport.

 Age and Ability

 The varsity team typically represents the high school or college in intercollegiate or national competitions.
-It's usually made up of older and more experienced players than the junior varsity team.
+It's usually made up of older and more experienced players than the junior varsity team, like upperclassmen.
 In high school, this means that the team is made up of students in grades 11 and 12.
 But in some cases, and depending on the school, a highly talented freshman athlete may be accepted directly into varsity.

 Do Junior Varsity Players Compete?